arcaravaggi/BL6024_UCC_2017/UCCRstats_list_netiquette.md

 10. Become familiar with the features, settings, options and other capabilities of your e-mail client system.

+Join the list by sending a blank email to **UCCRSTATS-L-subscribe-request@lists.ucc.ie**

 The following email addresses are used for the specified purposes:

 * To send an email to the list: *UCCRSTATS-L@LISTS.UCC.IE*